 Nanit Pro Baby Monitor –

-Nanit Pro emerged as our overall best WiFi baby monitor that works with 5 GHz wifi in 2022.
+Nanit Pro emerged as our overall best WiFi baby monitor that works with 5 GHz wifi today.
 It was released in February 2021, as an upgrade to Nanit Plus which was released on September 14, 2018, which was also an improvement of the original Nanit baby monitor.
 In early 2020, Nanit released the breathing wear, and you can now buy the Nanit Plus monitor with the breathing wear and a stand, as a complete unit for video, audio, and breathing monitoring.
 Nanit is also among our overall best baby monitors in our 2022 list here, coming top ahead of other wifi and non-wifi peers such as Infant Optics DXR 8 Pro and Vava Baby Monitor.

 With Nanit Pro, we got improved sleep tracking algorithms, better audio quality, two-way talk, app upgrade, and a superior monitor that stands unchallenged as the best radio and Wi-Fi monitor in the market.
 We’ve explored the difference between the original Nanit and the new Nanit Plus at length.
 This baby monitor uses advanced AES 256-bit encryption that keeps your data safe, and 2-factor authentication that keeps your account secure.
 It also works with both 2.4 GHz and 5 GHz.